Internet-of-People/iop-profile-server/docs/ARCH-PS-Network-Layer.md

  * In case of a connection to Application Service Interface, a reference to the relay object (see [Relay Connection](#relay-connection) below).
  * Search result cache (see ProfileSearchRequest call in [Profile Server Network Protocol](https://github.com/Internet-of-People/message-protocol/blob/master/IopProfileServer.proto) for more information).
  * In case of a neighbor connection, information about the status of the neighborhood initialization process (see StartNeighborhoodInitializationRequest call in [Profile Server Network Protocol](https://github.com/Internet-of-People/message-protocol/blob/master/IopProfileServer.proto) for more information).
- * List of requests sent to the client, for which no response has been received and processed yet.
+ * List of requests sent to the client for which no response has been received and processed yet.

 ### Message Processor

 Message processor is the module that is responsible for validation and processing all Profile Server Network protocol messages that are received by incoming clients.
-Most of the messages are fully processed here except for some more complicated cases, such as application service messaged relayed over the Application Service Interface.
+Most of the messages are fully processed here except for some more complicated cases, such as application service messages relayed over the Application Service Interface.

 ### Relay Connection